zbyte64/python_datagov_notebooks/README.rst

 Also you will need to `pip3 install -r requirements.txt`

-Also run `jupyter nbextension enable --py --sys-prefix widgetsnbextension` to avoid "Widget Javascript not detected.
+Also run: `jupyter nbextension enable --py --sys-prefix widgetsnbextension` to avoid "Widget Javascript not detected.
 It may not be installed properly.
 Did you enable the widgetsnbextension?
 If not, then run ..."

+Also run: `jupyter nbextension enable --py --sys-prefix ipyleaflet`